 If the cohesive force, the distinctive characteristics of this technology, is controlled properly, we can generate spontaneous wear of grain before causing deep scratches.
 In so doing, the application of mirror finishing can extends also to elastic materials and is not limited to hard optical glasses.

 Figure 5 shows several different grain varieties of which cohesive force is controlled.
 By weakening cohesive force a little, this approach can be used to descale the water scales on the mirrors.
 Beside descaling, it can also remove small scratches, renewing the shabby looking mirrors into shining new articles.
-If weaker the cohesive force, it can be used to clean the tap on which water scale is attached as a metal polisher.
-If the cohesive force becomes much weaker, then it can be applied to polish off the yellow tints of a deteriorated car headlight as a resin washer.
+Still weaker the cohesive force, it can be used to clean the tap on which lime scale is attached as a metal polisher.
+A further weaker cohesive force, then it can be applied to polish off the yellow tints of a deteriorated car headlight as a resin washer.

-Based on the unique characteristics shown above, namely the ability to remove surface stains without causing coarse scratches to base materials, we believe that this new technology can be also be applied to surface cleaning field from the precision polishing field.
+Based on the unique characteristics shown above, removing the surface stains without causing coarse scratches to the base materials, it is believed that we can also apply this new technology to surface cleaning field from the precision polishing field.